-Marketing automation delivering on mobile-first strategy is one of the key trends in 2020.
 Let’s delve a bit deeper into how marketing automation can help deliver on the promises enhancing customer experience and customer engagement to drive growth in a mobile-first environment.

 User targeting today is enabled by using instantaneous Machine Learning by leading adtech platforms.
 Post acquisitions, marketers can now easily leverage data to provide relevant and contextual experiences to users.
 Mobile apps can leverage Machine Learning to deliver personalization at scale.
 This includes not only the UI but also the recommendations and channels through which the users prefer to interact.

 Data is the foundation layer for executing marketing automation

 The mobile device gives marketing automation engines far more signals to personalize the experience.
 Mobile is a persistent and always-on environment.
 Users have their mobile devices with them at all times, enabling marketers to be constantly connected with the user.
 A constant stream of location data can be accessed to provide relevant stores in the area.
 Additionally, location data can also be used to provide the delivery personnel’s estimated arrival time.
 Marketing automation platforms can leverage this data effectively to not only deliver a personalized experience but also manage user expectations.